Cezarion/yalla/README.md

     Drupal 8
     WordPress

-### USAGE SF ###
+### SYMFONY ###

+# What the script do
+    Install Symfony core
+    Install usefull bundles
+    Prompt for suggested bundles
+    Donwload and install globally PHPUnit
+    Run unit tests (defined in /app/tests/)

+# Usage
-Make a fork from skeleton repo to your project repo via Bitbucket create an empty database create a specific user with write rights only on this database run an install script between
+    Make a fork from skeleton repo to your project repo via Bitbucket Create an empty database
+    Create a specific user with write rights only on this database Run an install initialisation script
-    > sh bin/symfony/init.sh
+        sh bin/symfony/init.sh
+    Merge the commands from bin/symfony/composer-commands-sample.json to your composer.json